 Location: 1 Monument Circle in downtown Indianapolis

 This iconic landmark is a tribute to Indiana’s veterans.
-You can explore the monument for free, but for just $2, you can take an elevator ride to the top for stunning city views.
+You can explore the monument for free, or for $2 you can take an elevator ride to the top for city views.

 Insider Tip: You can climb 331 steps to the top for free, or take the tiny old-school elevator most of the way for $2.
-In December, the monument transforms into the world’s largest Christmas tree—a must-see!
+In December, the monument transforms into the world’s largest Christmas tree, which is a must-see.

 Flat Fork Creek Park